Optimal Algorithms for Geometric Centers and Depth: The (continuous) yolk as an implicit

-\SoCGVer{ } \myparagraph{The implicit constraint space.} Each input $\Cell$ maps to a region $R$ which is the portion of the $k$-level $\lvY{k}{\PS}$ contained inside $\Cell$.
-For each $d$-dimensional cell in $R$, we compute its bottom-vertex triangulation (see, e.g., \cite[Section 6.5]{m-ldg-02}), and collect all of these simplices, and all lower dimensional faces of $R$, into a set $\Impl(\Cell)$, see \figref{bvt}.
+Each input $\Cell$ maps to a region $R$ which is the portion of the $k$-level $\lvY{k}{\PS}$ contained inside $\Cell$.
+For each $d$-dimensional cell in $R$, we compute its bottom-vertex triangulation (see, e.g., \cite[Section 6.5]{m-ldg-02}), and collect all of these simplices, and all lower-dimensional faces of $R$, into a set $\Impl(\Cell)$.
+See \figref{bvt}.

 Let $\Xi$ be the collection of all simplices formed from $d+1$ vertices of the arrangement $\ArrX{\Dual{\PS}}$.
 We let $\CN$ be the union of the sets $\Impl(\Cell)$ over all simplices $\Cell \in \Xi$.
 To see why this suffices, each simplex in the input space is a simplex generated by a cutting algorithm.
 One property of cutting algorithms \cite{c-chdc-93} is that the simplices returned are induced by hyperplanes of $\Dual{\PS}$.
 Indeed, each simplex has (at most) $d+1$ vertices, and upon inspection of the cutting algorithm, each vertex is defined by $d$ hyperplanes of $\Dual{\PS}$.
 There are a finite number of simplices $\Cell$ to consider, and each $\Cell$ induces a fixed subset of constraints $\Impl(\Cell) \subseteq \CN$.